VCVRack/library/README.md

 - **source**: URL of the source code landing page.
 - **productId**: VCV store ID for commercial plugins.
 - **arch**: Mapping of supported architectures to downloads.
   - **download**: Direct URL to the compiled binary ZIP.
 If supported architectures are merged into one ZIP file, you can copy the same link into each of the architecture sections.
-Each zip must contain a single folder equal to the name of the plugin's slug.
+The name of the zip file does not matter.
+However, each zip must contain a single folder equal to the name of the plugin's slug.
 GitHub releases is a good choice for open-source plugins.
   - **sha256**: Hex SHA256 string of the binary ZIP file for verifying downloads.
 Use `sha256sum [FILE]` or `sha256 [FILE]` or https://www.virustotal.com